 Psychology majors are expected to complete a research proposal that is either theoretical, applied or empirical in orientation either within a content course, a "Research Methods in.." course or as an independent endeavor.
-They must have a proposal in place prior to their registration for PY 401 Advanced Research Seminar.
+They must have a proposal in place prior to their registration for PY 401 Advanced Research Seminar that has been reviewed by Psychology faculty.

 - HU 103 Conversatio I

-- EN 105 Freshman English
+- EN 105 First Year Writing

 - Language/elective

 - PY 101 General Psychology